rust-lang/book/second-edition/src/ch15-06-reference-cycles.md

 children: RefCell { value: [] } }] } })
 ```

-The fact that we don't get infinite output (or at least until the stack
-overflows) is one way we can see that we don't have a reference cycle in this
+The lack of infinite output indicates that this code didn’t create a reference
-case.
-Another way we can tell is by looking at the values we get from calling
+cycle.
+We can also tell this by looking at the values we get from calling
 `Rc::strong_count` and `Rc::weak_count`.

-In Listing 15-21, let's create a new
+#### Visualizing Changes to `strong_count` and `weak_count`

+Let’s look at how the `strong_count` and `weak_count` values of the `Rc`
-inner scope and move the creation of `branch` in there, so that we can see what
+instances change by creating a new inner scope and moving the creation of
+`branch` into that scope.
+This will let us see what happens when `branch` is
-happens when `branch` is created and then dropped when it goes out of scope:
+created and then dropped when it goes out of scope.
+The modifications are shown
+in Listing 15-25:

 <span class="filename">Filename: src/main.rs</span>